newrelic/nri-flex/docs/apis/file.md

     file: /tmp/payload.json
 ```

-`file` accepts a path to a json or csv file.
-If the file does not have an extension, it will be processed as a json.
+`file` accepts a path to any JSON or CSV file.
+If the file does not have an extension, it's processed as JSON by default.
-To process cvs files, the `.cvs` extension is required.
+To process CSV files, the `.cvs` extension is required.

 ##  <a name='Configurationproperties'></a>Configuration properties